-Visit Capdenac (Midi-Pyrenees, France)
+Visit Capdenac (Midi-Pyrenees, France)Photo Gallery

 A few kilometres south of Figeac, the village of Capdenac falls in two parts - Capdenac Gare and Capdenac-le-Haut.
 It is the second of these, on a hill overlooking the Lot Valley and the town of Figeac, that is most interesting to visitors and is now listed as one of the 'most beautiful villages of France'.

 The main village of Capdenac is spread out in front of you from here.
-To the right is a small church, and beyond that a belvedere with lovely views overlooking a wide meander in the Lot Valley.
+To the right you can see the small church, and beyond that there is a belvedere with lovely views overlooking a wide meander in the Lot Valley.
 Straight ahead of you is the town hall (also in an attractive building), and behind that there is a small warren of picturesque medieval streets to explore.

 Fontaine des Anglais